dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 Unless mentioned otherwise below, the tooltip is shown immediately and its size and position are governed by the placement properties described in [TO].

 ### Hover
-A hover occurs when the mouse enters the parent element and stays there for a certain time, without any other activity.
+A hover occurs when the mouse (or touch) enters the parent element and stays there for a certain time, without any other activity.
 The tooltip is opened after the hover time, whose value is a function of the `InitialShowDelay` and `BetweenShowDelay` properties, and whether another tooltip is already showing [TO].

 ### Keyboard focus
 When you use keyboard navigation to move focus to the parent element, the tooltip opens.
-(Using the mouse to move focus does not show the tooltip.)
+(Using the mouse or touch to move focus does not show the tooltip.)
 You can override this behavior using the `ShowsToolTipOnKeyboardFocus` properties.

 ### Keyboard shortcut
 When the parent has keyboard focus, typing Ctrl+Shift+F10 opens the tooltip.

-When the tooltip opens due to either of the keyboard actions, a [PlacementMode](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.primitives.placementmode?view=net-5.0) value of `Mouse` or `MousePoint` is replaced by `Bottom`.
+When the tooltip opens due to either of the keyboard actions, the placement algorithm treats a [PlacementMode](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.primitives.placementmode?view=net-5.0) value of `Mouse` or `MousePoint` as if it were `Bottom`.

 ### Programmatically
 [TODO: Check if this is possible.
 If so, describe it]